It is an uncoordinated contraction in the esophagus.

 Prognosis of diffuse spasm

-Mortality is rare but morbidity is significant and will affect the quality of life with possible psychological problems in development, especially if the diagnosis is not made.
+Mortality is rare, but morbidity is significant and will affect the quality of life with possible psychological problems in development, especially if the diagnosis is not made.

-Patients are frequent visitors to the emergency room and are often discharged once cardiac cases are ruled out, leaving them confused with little relief from their pain.
+Patients are frequent visitors to the emergency room and are often discharged once cardiac causes are ruled out, leaving them confused with little relief from their pain.
 These patients have an increased risk of achalasia.